 We learned that the Marriott Residence overlooks a mass grave from the Colonial War and the ghosts of soldiers can be seen here at night.

-We walked by the Marshall House Hotel which was once where the hospital stood.
+We walked by the Marshall House Hotel where the hospital once stood.

 During the excavation of the hospital, workers discovered body parts from amputations that happened at the hospital.
 Guests at the hotel have reported faucets turning on and the ghosts of children who like to tickle feet.